kaievns/nikolay.rocks/pages/Silly Thoughts/2016-04-04-how-to-stop-babel.md

-# How To Stop Babel And Start NodeJS
+# How To Stop Babeling And Start Enjoying NodeJS

 Like many of you, I had also been bitten by the [babeljs](https://babeljs.io) bug.
 The promise is actually pretty neat: have all the futuristic twinky dinkies right now and deploy them anywhere.
-Just jack in a `postinstall` hook and it will be all magic and unicorns from now on!
+Just jack in a `postinstall` hook and it will be all magic and unicorns from there.
 Destructurning, async/await, default parameters all the really nice things will be just waiting to be used for good and awesome.

 The truth is, I kind of grew cold to it.
-Babel is great and a really impressive piece of work, but, I feel like it robs me of what I really liked about #nodejs;
+Babel is great and a really impressive piece of work, but, I feel like it robs me of what I really like about #nodejs;
 its simplicity and nimbleness.
 I always loved how fast node is.
 How easy it is to prototype with.
 You just `npm init`, throw couple of packages together and you have a thing.